TerbitlahTerang/MatahariTerbit/src/assets/documentation/id/results/RoiExplanation.md

 | _**Total costs**_  |          |            | _**58.216.475**_ |

 ### Assumed average price
-For our calculations we have assumed the average price of a panel to be IDR 7.875.000
+For our calculations we have assumed the average price of a panel to be Rp.
+7.875.000